yogain123/AlgoCasts-JS/README.md

 - Merge Sort
 - Liner Search
 - Binary Search
+- Check For Pair in Array with Sum as X : X is any Arbitrary Value

 Note: All Above Algorithm will also be written in Typescript in future.